cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 </figure>

 For example, in a bipartite graph of credit card transactions, one set of nodes represent cardholders, another set are merchants, and there is an edge connecting a cardholder to a merchant for each transaction.
-Fraudulent cards might cluster via merchant edges (e.g., a fraud ring testing many stolen cards at one merchant), or vice versa.
+Fraudulent cards might cluster via merchant edges (e.g., a fraud ring testing many stolen cards at one merchant), or vice versa.[^35]
 Similarly, for online payments we can create nodes for user accounts, email addresses, IP addresses, device IDs, etc., and connect nodes that are observed together in a transaction or account registration.
 This yields a rich heterogeneous graph of entities.